 AMD Unveils Suite of New Radeon GPUs to Power High-Performance, Power-Efficient Gaming Laptops

-AMD Radeon RX 7000M Series Graphics deliver outstanding performance-per-watt, state-of-the-art visuals and high-framerate gaming, with 26% higher performance on average than previous generation; AMD Radeon RX 7000S Series Graphics redefine gaming performance for thin and light laptops

-/EIN News/ -- LAS VEGAS, Jan.
-04, 2023 (GLOBE NEWSWIRE) -- Today at CES 2023, AMD (NASDAQ: AMD) announced the AMD Radeon™ RX 7000 Series Graphics for Laptops.
+LAS VEGAS, Jan.
+04, 2023 (GLOBE NEWSWIRE) -- Today at CES 2023, AMD AMD announced the AMD Radeon™ RX 7000 Series Graphics for Laptops.
 Built on the groundbreaking AMD RDNA™ 3 architecture, the new GPUs are designed to deliver exceptional energy efficiency and performance to power 1080p gaming at ultra settings and advanced content creation applications on next-generation premium laptops.

 The new GPUs expand the recently announced AMD Radeon RX 7000 Series Graphics family.
 The new AMD Radeon RX 7000M Series Graphics offer outstanding performance-per-watt while delivering state-of-the-art visuals and high-FPS gaming, while the new AMD Radeon RX 7000S Series Graphics maximize the efficiencies of AMD RDNA 3 architecture to deliver outstanding performance at low power levels ideally suited for thin and light laptops.